rocky-linux/documentation/docs/gemstones/rpaste.md

 rpaste --sysinfo
 ```

-Which, will return the link to the pinnwand page:
+Which will return the link to the pinnwand page:

 ```bash
 Uploading...